 The default label translations will be displayed in each text field.
 Simply type in your own translations for each field as needed.

-If you have categories, you can select the plus sign next to the Categories heading:
+If you have categories, you can select the plus sign next to the respective heading:

 Translate Location Data